codemagic-ci-cd/codemagic-docs/content/specs/machine-type.md

 ## Windows Premium

 Codemagic offers only premium Windows VMs.
-Unfortunately, the Windows VMs do not support nested virtualization which is required for the Android emulator.
-Windows machines do not support macOS specific software, such as brew and Xcode, and cannot be used to build iOS artifacts.
+Windows VMs do not support nested virtualization which is required for the use of Android emulator.
+Additionally, Windows machines do not support macOS specific software, such as brew and Xcode, and cannot be used to build iOS artifacts.
 Specifications for these machines are available [here](../specs/versions-windows/).

 {{<notebox>}}
 Windows Premium machines are only available for teams and users that have [enabled billing](../billing/billing).
 See the [pricing page](https://codemagic.io/pricing/) for the per minute rate.